The

 wearing the green-colored uniform with a white cross sewn on their

-were making speeches and marches, sometimes at night, calling for
+and marches, sometimes at night, calling for the regeneration of

-the regeneration of Romania and the expulsion of the Jews.
-But
+Romania and the expulsion of the Jews.
+But influential Jews and

 Eventually,